-Financial Soundness 22.
-Financial Soundness covers two areas - personal bankruptcy or similar and association with the We may require guidance as to how a person's financial soundness can bankruptcy or similar of a company.
-It is not a matter of be verified. personal wealth.
+- 22. Financial Soundness covers two areas personal bankruptcy or similar and association with the bankruptcy or similar of a company.
+It is not a matter of personal wealth.
 Where a person has failed to manage his or her debts or financial affairs satisfactorily, especially where that caused loss to others, the person's competence, honesty and integrity may be in doubt.
 Where an individual has such issues in his or her past, the Central Bank will enquire further into the matter.
 It may not necessarily follow that one incident in a person's past (for instance, where a person did experience difficulty, but subsequently honoured all debts) would rule them out.
-However, it is important for the Central Bank to be aware of such instances in the past so that it can have confidence in the fit and proper test in light of information coming from members of the public or from other sources.
-23. Where a person has been associated with an entity that became insolvent, went into administration, was in the control of a Court appointed liquidator or otherwise failed to meet its financial obligations to creditors or beneficiaries, that person's competence, honesty and integrity may be brought into question.
+However, it is important for the Central Bank to be aware of such instances in the past so that it can have confidence in the fit and proper test in light of information coming from members of the public or from other sources. - 23.
+Where a person has been associated with an entity that became insolvent, went into administration, was in the control of a Court appointed liquidator or otherwise failed to meet its financial obligations to creditors or beneficiaries, that person's competence, honesty and integrity may be brought into question.
 As above, it may not necessarily follow that an instance in a person's past (for instance, where their association with a firm was at a very junior level) would rule him or her out.
 The Central Bank would enquire further into the matter to establish whether or not the circumstances did reflect on the person's probity or competence.
-As explained in the paragraph above, it is important for the Central Bank to be aware of any such instances, even where they are not likely to cause an adverse decision.
+As explained in the paragraph above, it is important for the Central

+Bank to be aware of any such instances, even where they are not likely to cause an adverse decision.

-Persons exercising functions prescribed as controlled functions on commencement of the Regulations 24.
-The legislative requirement to apply for the Central Bank's pre approval for the exercise of PCFs will apply to all new applicants after the commencement of the Regulations prescribing PCFs.
-25. Persons in existing functions which are prescribed as PCFs by the Regulations are not legally required under Part 3 of the Act to seek the Central Bank's written approval to continue in that role or function.
-26. However, such persons will fall within the Central Bank's powers concerning CFs and thus the following will apply: i.
-The person will be subject to the Bank's powers of investigation, suspension and prohibition in the Act; ii.
-Regulated financial services providers where the We understand that insurers will need to undertake a review to person performs the function must satisfy themselves determine which executives are working in functions prescribed by the on reasonable grounds that the person complies with CB as PCFs and that such persons will have to agree to abide by the the Standards of Fitness and Probity, where issued Standards of fitness and probity. under Section 50 of the Act.
-Furthermore, the regulated financial services provider shall not permit a We would like to discuss with the CB the extent to which it wishes to person to perform a controlled function unless the formalise this due diligence.
-Will there be a need for guidelines in person has agreed to abide by any such standard; and formulating and applying it? iii.
+Persons exercising functions prescribed as controlled functions on commencement of the Regulations

+- 24. The legislative requirement to apply for the Central Bank's pre approval for the exercise of PCFs will apply to all new applicants after the commencement of the Regulations prescribing PCFs. - 25.
+Persons in existing functions which are prescribed as PCFs by the Regulations are not legally required under Part 3 of the Act to seek the Central Bank's written approval to continue in that role or function. - 26.
+However, such persons will fall within the Central Bank's powers concerning CFs and thus the following will apply: - The person will be subject to the Bank's powers of investigation, suspension and prohibition in the Act; - ii.
+Regulated financial services providers where the person performs the function must satisfy themselves on reasonable grounds that the person complies with the Standards of Fitness and Probity, where issued under Section 50 of the Act.
+Furthermore, the regulated financial services provider shall not permit a person to perform a controlled function unless the person has agreed to abide by any such standard; and iii.
 In addition, should such a person propose to take up a new position which is a PCF, that person will require the Central Bank's pre approval in writing for his/her appointment to that position.

-1 A "new position" is a position as a PCF with a different firm (whether of the same authorisation status or not) or a different PCF within the same firm.
+&lt;sup>1 A "new position" is a position as a PCF with a different firm (whether of the same authorisation status or not) or a different PCF within the same firm.